-The spot price of gold is determined by the following month's highest-volume futures contract.
+The spot price of gold, also known as the Gold Spot Price, is determined by the following month's highest-volume futures contract.
 Sometimes, this contract may be for the current month, or it may take two or more months in the future.
-The spot price of gold trades close to 24 hours a day on weekdays and stops on weekends.
-At the most basic level, the spot price of gold depends on the balance between supply and demand in the international market.
+The Gold Spot Price trades close to 24 hours a day on weekdays and stops on weekends.
+At the most basic level, the Gold Spot Price depends on the balance between supply and demand in the international market.
 If a lot of people sell or there is a big uptick in mining and manufacturing, the supply of gold increases and the spot price will fall.

 However, if many people seek to invest in gold, this creates high demand in the market and the spot price of gold will rise.
 The spot price of a troy ounce of gold is determined through OTC transactions, in which prices are negotiated between the buyer and the seller.
 When you look at the spot price of gold on a site like Kitco, you'll see both highs and lows.
 These represent the highest selling price and lowest offer for that day.